althani-sa/glitch-landing/README.md

 # glitch-landing
-Creating the landing page for glitch
+Recreating the landing page for glitch.